qrzn23/min/wip/magick/content.md

 32. *Second Method.* The Practice Proper. — Having then perfected in his mind these conceptions, let him apply them to his own career, forging the links of memory into the chain of necessity.

 And let this be his final question: To what purpose am I fitted?
-Of what service can my being prove to the Brothers of the A.·.A.·. if I cross the Abyss, and am admitted to the City of the Pyramids?
+Of what service can my being prove to the Brothers of the A∴A∴ if I cross the Abyss, and am admitted to the City of the Pyramids?

 33. Now that he may clearly understand the nature of this question, and the method of solution, let him study the reasoning of the anatomist who reconstructs an animal from a single bone.